msmsajjadi/EnhanceNet-Code/README.md

 # FAQ

-- Upon calling `./run.sh`, the message `./run.sh: Permission denied` appears.
+- Upon calling `./run.sh`, the message `Permission denied` appears.

-  Solution: Enter `chmod 544 run.sh`, then retry the run command.
+  Solution: Enter `chmod 544 run.sh enhancenet.py`, then retry the run command.

 - I already have TensorFlow and/or don't want to run the virtualenv script.